j0nathanj/j0nathanj.github.io/_posts/2024-04-25-Dusting-off-the-VM-Escape.md

 I will walk you through my chain of thought, from the beginning until the end, showing my young self's thinking process that led me to this finding.

-*Note: In this post, I will use a vulnerable version of VirtualBox's source code (6.0.4).*
+*Note: In this post I will use a vulnerable version of VirtualBox's source code (6.0.4).*

 ## Research Inspiration